 Why do so many Christians quickly apply this section of scripture as a warning to those who might believe Joseph Smith’s story?
-A quick read of it seems to warn Christians from avoiding and or accepting a different gospel, and one which is claimed to have been revealed by an angel – matching near perfectly with the founding events of The Church of Jesus Christ of Latter-day Saints, or Mormonism.
+A quick read of it seems to warn Christians from avoiding and or accepting a different gospel, and one which is claimed to have been revealed by an angel – matching near perfectly with the founding events of The Church of Jesus Christ of Latter-day Saints.

 Continuing from above, in verse 10 Paul emphasized that “If any man preach any other gospel unto you than that ye have received, let him be accursed” (italics added for emphasis).
 What Paul really warned about was a religion of man:

 10 For do I now persuade men, or God? or do I seek to please men? for if I yet pleased men, I should not be the servant of Christ.

 11 But I certify you, brethren, that the gospel which was preached of me is not after man.

 12 For I neither received it of man, neither was I taught it, but by the revelation of Jesus Christ.

 13 For ye have heard of my conversation in time past in the Jews’ religion, how that beyond measure I persecuted the church of God, and wasted it:

 14 And profited in the Jews’ religion above many my equals in mine own nation, being more exceedingly zealous of the traditions of my fathers.